bitbankinc/NLoop/README.md

 * Supports multi-asset swap.
 * The server side is [boltz](https://github.com/BoltzExchange/boltz-backend), which is OSS.
 (Which is not the case for lightning loop.)
 * Complete immutable audit log with event-sourcing.
 Which enables you to easily audit how much you have paied as fee during swaps.
 * Minimum trust against the server.
-* Thorough validation which makes a swap more safe.
+It validates every information we get from the server.
 * Minimize the direct interaction against the server and instead get the information from the blockchain as much as possible.